hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_root_sign_intermediate.html.md

 * `postal_code` - (Optional) The postal code

+* `revoke` - If set to `true`, the certificate will be revoked on resource destruction.

 ## Attributes Reference

 In addition to the fields above, the following attributes are exported: